-Based the proximity of the Office to the concentrations of COPCs in groundwater, the identified potential pathways for VI, and the enclosed nature of the Office within Capital Plant 2, one indoor ambient air sample will be collected from within the Office and one outdoor ambient air sample will be collected outside of Capital Plant 2.
-The indoor and outdoor ambient air sampling procedures and locations are presented in the following sections.
+Based on the Building's proximity to the concentrations of COPCs in groundwater, the identified potential pathways for VI, and the enclosed nature of the office portion of the Building, two subslab soil gas samples and two indoor ambient air samples will be collected from within the office portion of the Building.
+One outdoor ambient air sample will also be collected outside of the Building.
+The sub-slab soil gas and indoor and outdoor ambient air sample locations and sampling procedures are presented in the following sections.

-3.2 AIR SAMPLING
+3.2 SOIL GAS AND AMBIENT AIR SAMPLING